 Professor Anna Roberts, a Patrick Henry College graduate, will teach United States History II during the spring semester of 2018 while Dr. Robert Spinney takes a sabbatical.

 Roberts graduated from PHC in 2012 with a major in history.

-Dr. Spinney and associate professor of history Dr. Doug Favelo enjoyed her 100-page senior thesis (about an African-American minister in the 1840s) so much that they use the thesis as an example of an ideal thesis for other history majors.
+Dr. Spinney and professor of history Dr. Doug Favelo enjoyed her 100-page senior thesis (about an African-American minister in the 1840s) so much that they use the thesis as an example of an ideal thesis for other history majors.
 Roberts also helped Spinney redesign several of his courses.

 “She may have been the best history student I have had,” Spinney said.

 Spinney encouraged Roberts to pursue a higher degree, and after nailing a perfect score on her GRE, Roberts completed her master’s in history in one year from 2015 to 2016 at the College of William & Mary.

 Roberts works full time at Montpelier, President Madison's former residence as Developer Associate as well as volunteering at the International Rescue Committee tutoring refugees in English.

 Roberts will continue working full time at Montpelier while she teaches U.S. History II.

 After receiving confirmation for the teaching position at the College, Roberts threw herself into preparation.